Strategic Network Creation for Enabling Greedy Routing: Tree Metrics

-\begin{restatable}{lemma}{lemmathreeone} In a tree metric, a greedy path from node~\(u\) to a node~\(v\) can only consist of nodes that are in the same subtree from \(below(u)\) in $T$ rooted at $u$ that contains node~\(v\). \end{restatable} \begin{proof} Let \(u \in \mathcal{P}\) and let \(v \in \mathcal{P} \setminus \{u\}\).
+Since for all our purposes the network $G^T_r$ behaves exactly like the tree $T$ rooted at $r$, we will from now on use the terminology from trees, when working with $G^T$ or $G^T_r$.
+For example, for $G^T_r$ we let \(subtree(u)\) denote the subtree of $G^T_r$ rooted at node $u$ that includes all descendants of \(u\) (including $u$).
+Furthermore, let \(below(u)\) refer to the set of subtrees \(\{subtree(v)\ |\ v\text{ is a child of }u\}\).
+Using the above definitions, we get the following useful statements: \begin{restatable}{lemma}{lemmathreeone} In a tree metric, a greedy path from node~\(u\) to a node~\(v\) can only consist of nodes that are in the same subtree from \(below(u)\) in $T$ rooted at $u$ that contains node~\(v\). \end{restatable} \begin{proof} Let \(u \in \mathcal{P}\) and let \(v \in \mathcal{P} \setminus \{u\}\).
 Now, consider the set of subtrees \(below(u)\) of $T$ rooted at $u$.
 Note that the subtrees in $below(u)$ include all agents except $u$.
 Hence, there exists a subtree~$T' \in below(u)$, such that $v \in T'$.
 To show our statement it thus suffices to show that, indeed, a path from $u$ to $v$ can only be a greedy path, if the path consists exclusively of nodes in $T'$.
 Towards a contradiction, consider any agent \(x \not\in T'\) and assume that $x$ is part of a greedy path from $u$ to $v$.
 Observe that agent~$x$ has a path to $v$ only via $u$, since $T$ is rooted at $u$ and $x$ and $v$ are nodes of two different subtrees of $u$.
 It follows that \(d_T(x,v) > d_T(u,v)\), which contradicts that the considered path is greedy path from $u$ to $v$ via $x$. \end{proof}

 \begin{restatable}{lemma}{lemmathreetwo} In any strategy profile $\s$ that enables greedy routing with a tree metric, for any node $u$, in $G(\s)$ agent~\(u\) needs to have an edge to some node in every subtree in \(below(u)\) of $T$ rooted at $u$. \end{restatable} \begin{proof} Fix any agent \(u \in \mathcal{P}\) and consider the network $G(\s)$.
 For the sake of contradiction, let \(T' \in below(u)\) be a subtree of $T$, such that agent~\(u\) does not build an edge to any node~$v \in T'$ in $G(\s)$.
 Then, fixing any $w \in T'$ and, by \Cref{lem:tree-subtree-paths}, all greedy paths from $u$ to $w$ can only traverse nodes in $T'$.
 Thus, by recalling that agent~$u$ has no edge to any vertex $v \in T'$, agent~\(u\) cannot have a greedy path to \(w\). \end{proof}